costyn/midi-easing/README.md

 ### Easing not working
 - Verify Modulaser is echoing MIDI messages back to the proxy
 - Check that value differences exceed `easing_threshold` (default 3)
+- Control may be in latched state - move it to pick up the current software value
 - Enable verbose logging (remove `-q` flag) to see messages

+### LEDs not working
+- Verify MidiMix is properly connected and detected
+- Check that the proxy opened the MidiMix output port (shown in verbose logs)
+- Try the `test-leds` utility to verify hardware LED functionality
+- Ensure Modulaser is sending Note On messages for preset feedback

 ### Performance issues
 - Lower `update_rate_hz` in config.ini (e.g., 50 instead of 100)